huntereye76/student-api/README.md

 # 🗄 Database

-The project uses **SQLite**.
+The project uses SQLite.

-The database file is created automatically:
+The database file is automatically created:

 ```
 database.db